thedavecarroll/hugotest.thedavecarroll.com/content/blog/publish-post-jekyll-on-a-schedule.md

 Originally introduced in 2018, GitHub Actions have evolved to allow users to *build end-to-end continuous integration (CI) and continuous deployment (CD) capabilities directly in your repository*.
 GitHub added support for self-hosted runners in November 2019.

-They provide a [Marketplace][marketplace-actions] with Applications and Actions.
+They provide a [Marketplace](https://github.com/marketplace?type=actions) with Applications and Actions.
 Currently it has more than 3500 Actions.
 Some actions are for those with GitHub Enterprise licensing, while others are offered on a paid basis.